v1shal-yadav/Learn-JS/README.md

 # What is DOM?
 * When a web page is loaded, the browser creates a Document Object Model (DOM) of the page.
 * It basically means all the HTML code written and attached with javascript can be accessed inside javascript.
-* All the HTML codes are converted into object inside javascript and are called document(availabel in window object).
+* All the HTML codes are converted into object inside javascript and are called document(available in window object).
 * console.log --> print and console.dir --> documents -> properties and methods.
-* dynamic changes/manipulatio --> use DOM
+* dynamic changes/manipulation --> use DOM
 * If we write javascript in head, we can't access dom elements.

 # Selecting DOM